zahraznacef/crewdreactjs/README.md

 First thing is the sprint plan meeting and a daily meeting with 15 minutes (what did you do) what did you get stuck on (what will you do) sprint revew meeting => with the client

+Client Side Programing Language
+ES6 => ecmascript 6 catch,map

+Iterface of programing for XML/HTML
+ReactJS is a single page application and it changes JSX virtual DOM like live server and components class based component
+Most important version is 16.8 hooks like useState Gestion of state
+Create Read Update Delete